juliesymons/juliesymons.github.io/index.md

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
 The [cct-core](https://github.com/hpe-cct/cct-core) repository also contains the visual debugger, `cogdebugger`, though it is in a separate package.

 **cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
 For example, it has APIs to read an image file or movie file.
 It is package is currently imported into some of the tutorial examples as `cogio`.
-Here is the link to the [cct-io](https://github.com/hpe-cct/cct-io) repository.
+The  [cct-io](https://github.com/hpe-cct/cct-io) repository contains the source for this library.

 **cct-nn** - This library provides APIs to support deep learning and neural networks.
 This package is currently imported into some of the tutorial examples as `toolkit.neuralnetwork`.
+The  [cct-nn](https://github.com/hpe-cct/cct-nn) repository contains the source for this library.

 **cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.
+The  [cct-sandbox](https://github.com/hpe-cct/cct-sandbox) repository contains the source for this library.

 **cogdebugger** - This is a UI Wrapper for debugging CCT applications.
 It allows developers to visualize the *compute graph*, inspect the *fields*, and step through the *compute graph*.
 The visual debugger is part of the **cct-core** library, but the package is imported separately as `cogdebugger`.
+The  [cct-core](https://github.com/hpe-cct/cct-core) repository contains the source for this library.

 ## Abstractions